bentongxyz/blog/data/blog/refactor-any-curried-function-with-only-two-basic-functions-in-typescript-or-any-language-.md

 assert.deepStrictEqual(_1243('1')('2')('4')('3'), '1234')
 ```

-In fact, you can go crazy and create functions that swap arguments at arbitrarily deepl nested level:
+In fact, you can go crazy and create functions that swap arguments at arbitrarily deep nested level:

 ```ts
 type Flip6_7 = <A, B, C, D, E, F, G, H>(